adusca/adusca.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm Alice.
 I studied Mathematics in college.
-I was doing a Master's degree in Mathematical Economics before geting serious about programming.
+I was doing a Master's degree in Mathematical Economics before getting serious about programming.
 I'm interested in learning more about almost everything.
 "Explique-me" is portuguese for "Explain to me".

 ### More Information